 By any gauge Varadkar’s tenure in Health delivered little policy progress in a sector crying out for coherence, efficiency and fairness.

-For a year from 2016 he was Minister for Social Protection during a time of sinking unemployment and after a succession of controversial reforms by former Labour leader, Joan Burton.
+For a year from 2016 he was Minister for Social Protection during a time of sinking unemployment and after a succession of controversial reforms had been applied by former Labour leader, Joan Burton.
 Key priorities for his Department included activation, so that more people on welfare were assisted to move into the workforce or education.
 He instigated reforms of local activation programmes like Community Employment, TÚS and Gateway to reflect improvements in the labour market, and to place a greater focus on social inclusion and on those who find it hardest to secure and hold down a job.
 He scrapped controversial work-experience programme JobBridge ‘internships’, which had embraced companies like Tesco and some creches, but – again – never replaced it.
 In the end it was replaced under new Ministers by First Steps and then YESS which paid participants more, were limited to 18-24-year olds and less coercive than JobBridge with the employer limited to voluntary bodies.

 He promoted the availability of social insurance to the – early-rising, of course – self-employed and a move towards a more European social insurance system with greater benefits for contributors.
 He provided for paternity benefit and better dental and optical benefits for everyone.
 He marginally improved the financial support provided to pensioners, carers, and people with disabilities.
 Tough-guy Varadkar said he wanted to change the law that allows EU citizens living in Ireland to claim child benefits here for children living abroad.
 But EEC Regulation 883/04 prohibits such a change and the nasty shape-throwing again came to nothing.